merriam/columns/readme.md

 an optional total line, and, finally, at least two blank lines.
 The table must be at least rows, including header and footer.
 It also needs least two columns.

-A columns are made by having multiple spaces running top to bottom.
-If the whole table is indented it can become a Markdown code block.
-Columns are forgiving about alignment because spaces don't change rendering outside of lists.
+A column is made by having multiple spaces running top to bottom through the whole block of text.
+You can indent the first line, e.g., column headers.
+If the whole table is indented, though, it can become a Markdown code block.
-For example, this table is just two columns:

-                                    Total
-                                 --
-    California                     39.5
-            Texas                     29.0
-                  Rhode Island  1.0

-California                     39.5
-        Texas                     29.0
-              Rhode Island  1.0

-You can overwrite the default styling by using an html escape to set a \<style> to overwrite styles starting with the class `columns_table`.
-Columns make simple tables which humans would intuit from the text.
-For a fancier table, use a \<table> html-escape instead.